fiskaltrust/rollout-doc/information-sources/contacting-support.md

 This will help you avoid waiting times in case you need to contact support.
 The fiskaltrust.Staff will be happy to handle your requests if you are a PosDealer.
 Since we do not know the respective constellations of POS-Systems on site and can therefore provide advice, we must always refer PosOperators to their PosDealer.

-Note the country specific mail address below to contact fiskaltrust.Staff.
+Note the country specific E-mail address below to contact fiskaltrust.Staff.

 To track your requests, please refer to the [Cases](cases.md) section.